 The modern GOMACO University classroom in the administration building, which was remodeled once again for the 1998 class session, is designed with six elevated rows.
 Each row can hold up to 8 people, for a total of 48 students.
+Classes in 2021 are restricted to 15 students, and masks are required to be worn at all times.
 At the rear of the classroom is a state-of-the-art projection system, completely capable of handling computerized, as well as traditional slide presentations.
 Classes held at the administrative building focus on the GOMACO curb and gutter line.

 Your week at GOMACO University also includes a visit to the Godbersen's Classics car museum.
 It displays a wide array of antique automobiles and wooden boats.
-It is open for viewing by GOMACO University students during the Wednesday lunch break.
+It is open for viewing by GOMACO University students during one of the day's lunch breaks.

 To meet the demands of increasing enrollment, the GOMACO University Paving Center was constructed and ready for the 2001 class season.
 The state-of-the-art classroom holds 44 students, and the training bay is equipped with a training simulator.
+Classes in 2021 are restricted to 15 students, and masks are required to be worn at all times.
 Classes at the Paving Center focus on mainline paving, GT-3200, trimmers and the Commander II curb and gutter machine.
 The Paving Center is located one short block from the Administrative GOMACO University building, so students can walk back and forth between the buildings for meals and other activities.